 But what happens when a kitchen sprayer leaks or if water stops coming out effectively?

-Well, as with everything, you either fix your kitchen sprayer or replace it with a new one.
+Well, as with everything in your kitchen, you either fix your kitchen sprayer or replace it with a new one according to the blog over at Today Scave.

 Here, we’ll cover some of the common problems associated with broken sink sprayers and how to fix them.